MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-outgoing-trace.md

 [!INCLUDE[2020_releasewave2.md](../includes/2020_releasewave2.md)]

 Outgoing web service request telemetry gathers data about outgoing web service requests sent using the AL HTTPClient module.
-As a partner, the data give insight into the execution time and failures that happen in external services that your environment and extensions depend.
+As a partner, the data gives you insight into the execution time and failures that happen in external services that your environment and extensions depend.
 Use the data to monitor environments for performance issues caused by external services, and be more proactive in preventing issues from occurring.

 ## General dimensions

-The following table explains the general dimensions included in an outgoing **Web Services Call** trace.
+The following table explains the general dimensions included in an outgoing **Web Services Call (Outgoing)** trace.
 The table lists the dimensions that are specific to Business Central.

 |Dimension|Description or value|
 |---------|-----|-----------|